 Homeland Security

-Senator Britt is honored to serve as the Ranking Member of the Homeland Security Subcommittee of the Senate Appropriations Committee.
-The Homeland Security Subcommittee’s jurisdiction covers the DHS and its component agencies, including those responsible for immigration enforcement and border security.
-She believes that we must invest strategically and intentionally in solutions to secure our border and end this crisis.
-In his Fiscal Year 2025 Budget, President Biden proposed to cut DHS’ base budget for the second consecutive year.
-Senator Britt has the utmost respect for the tens of thousands of DHS agents, officers, and employees who work tirelessly to protect our nation at the border, and she believes they should be given the resources they need to do the job they signed up to do.
+Senator Britt is honored to serve as the Chair of the Homeland Security Subcommittee of the Senate Appropriations Committee.
+The Homeland Security Subcommittee’s jurisdiction covers the Department of Homeland Security (DHS) and its component agencies, including those responsible for immigration enforcement and border security.
+She believes that we must invest strategically and intentionally in solutions that support the Trump Administration’s incredible efforts to reverse the border crisis created by the Biden-Harris Administration and continue to keep our border and our interior secure.
+Senator Britt has the utmost respect for the tens of thousands of DHS agents, officers, and employees who work tirelessly to protect our nation, and she believes they should be given the resources they need to do the job they signed up to do.

-Senator Britt looks forward to continuing to work with her colleagues as they undertake the critical task of securing our border.
-She knows that we need to enact substantive solutions that will end this national security and humanitarian crisis, not let the Biden Administration continue to facilitate it.
-Senator Britt won’t stop fighting to secure the border, combat the flood of fentanyl, support our tremendous law enforcement officers, and cut off the incentives that encourage more people to break the law.
+Senator Britt looks forward to continuing to work with her colleagues on the critical task of securing our border.
+She is proud to have led and enacted substantive solutions that protect American citizens and our national security.
+She won’t stop fighting to secure the border, combat the flood of fentanyl, support our tremendous law enforcement officers, and cut off the incentives that encourage more people to break the law.

 Search